-Scotland is set to become a major new hub for the horror film industry under plans to transform a former church in Fife.
+Fife to become new hub for the horror film industry

 The UK’s only dedicated studio for the production of horror and fantasy films will be based there under plans backed by veteran American producer Roger Corman.

 A green screen studio, sound recording facilities and special effects workshop will all be created at the historic “gothic revival” building in Kirkcaldy.

 It is thought the £500,000 project, which is behind led by the Kirkcaldy-based production company Hex Media, will create up to 20 jobs.